In this section

 Honors include NIMH National Research Service Award Fellowship, NIMH Mentored Patient-Oriented Research Career Development Award, and NIH Clinical Research Loan Repayment Program Award.
 Dr. Hill has been the principal investigator on several extramural and foundation grants and has served as co-investigator or consultant on several projects investigating disease and treatment related effects on neuroscognition in first episode and chronic schizophrenia, shared genetic liability underlying schizophrenia and bipolar disorder, and cognitive and affective dysfunction in pediatric bipolar disorder.

 Are You a Prospective Graduate Student?
-Dr. Hill will not be accepting a student for the 2022/2023 academic year.
+Dr. Hill will be reviewing applications for the 2025-2026 academic year.

 Research